 Song Overview: An evergreen classic by ABBA that nudges its listeners to hope, dream and believe.
 ‘I Have A Dream’ was released by the highly influential group towards the end of 179 to raving reviews.
 It quickly climbed the charts, becoming a major hit in several countries and inspiring many covers over the decades since its release.

 This ballad of hope is inspiring and easy to play.
 For novices, this is one of the easiest songs that use a capo.
-Three beginner-friendly chords- A, E, D in a super simple chord progression and a capo on the first fret are all that it takes to nail down this track.
+Three beginner-friendly chords- A, E, D in a super simple chord progression and a capo on the first fret is all that it takes to nail down this track.
 In fact, you can go through most of the song using just two chords- A and E. It’s only during the chorus that the D Major chord shows up.
 This is another one of my favorite easy guitar capo songs.

 19. Hey Soul Sister by Train